Treasure Island, San Francisco: Military base

 Treasure Island was originally intended to become a second airport for San Francisco, augmenting the existing San Francisco Municipal Airport, now SFO.
 But with war looming, the Navy moved in.

 Naval Station (NAVSTA) Treasure Island began under a 1941 war lease as a United States Navy "reception center".
 On April 17, 1942, the U.S. Navy cut short an ownership dispute with the city by seizing the island.
 The Navy eventually compensated the city with $10 million in improvements to the existing airport, including reclaiming 93 acres of land, and postwar ownership of all military improvements.
 (A widely cited Navy report gave rise to the urban legend that the Navy swapped the island for land on which the city then built SFO.
 In fact, the airport had been operating in its current location since 1927.)

-NAVSTA Treasure Island had a Naval Auxiliary Air Facility to support helicopters, fixed wing planes, seaplanes, blimps, dirigibles and airships and a U.S.Navy/USMC electronics school.
+NAVSTA Treasure Island had a Naval Auxiliary Air Facility in order to support helicopters, fixed wing planes, seaplanes, blimps, dirigibles and airships and a U.S.Navy/USMC electronics school.
 During World War II over 12,000 men a day were processed here for Pacific area assignments, and thousands more were processed for separation in the aftermath of the war.
 The psychiatric ward of the naval base at Treasure Island was used to study and experiment on naval sailors who were being discharged for being homosexual.